 You will notice she is ambitious while he is not.

-She has not accepted how he is, but she is also not dealing with the issue openly.
+She has not accepted how he is, and she is also not dealing with the issue openly.
 She comes across as judgmental and unhappy with him.
-While he feels under fire and is highly defensive.
+While he feels under fire and becomes highly defensive.

 How to Solve Unsolvable Problems

-Before I started delving into relationship literature, I thought that any successful couples had no unsolvable problems, by definition.
+Before I started delving into relationship literature, I thought that any successful couple had no unsolvable problems, by definition.